Media Convergence Definition, Example Types & Elements

 • Failure to understand customer complaints.

-• Lack of interaction between management and customer.
+• Lack of interaction between management and customers.

-The user of Netflix wants to see the upcoming movie trailers on the Netflix official website.
-However, Netflix shows only the movie list on the site without knowing the customer’s expectations.
-So, Netflix would suffer this gap if it did not provide upcoming movie trailers on the site.
-Netflix’s change management fulfills the gap between customer perception and expectation to achieve competitive advantages.
+The user of Netflix wants to see the upcoming movie trailers on Netflix's official website.
+However, Netflix shows only the movie list on the site without knowing the customer's expectations.
+Netflix would suffer this knowledge gap if it did not provide upcoming movie trailers on the site.
+Netflix's organizational management fulfills the gap between customer perception and expectation to achieve competitive advantages.

 Gap 2: Policy Gap